America and Russia in the 1990s: This is what real meddling looks like

 Before we began shopping the book around, our agent was confident that it would be a smash hit with publishers, and that they’d offer us loads of money to write it.
 The way he saw it, our book offered important remedial historical context to America’s “Russian meddling” hysteria that has infected our politics ever since Trump won the presidency.
 He was sure publishers were ready to look at something like this — especially because at that very moment the Trump-Russia collusion conspiracy that Robert Mueller was supposed to blow wide open was already beginning to fall apart.

-Mark and I weren’t so that our book would be that well received.
+Mark and I weren’t so sure that our book would be that well received.

 Ever since Trump won the election, our culture has been totally swamped by an elite panic about “Russia” and “the Russians.”
 It’s now grown into an all-encompassing xenophobic conspiracy, and it’s now totally fine — and even respectable — in liberal media circles to bombard viewers and readers with all sorts of fantastic, racist plots that feature shadowy Russians infecting “our” society and lurking behind everything that’s going wrong in America and around the world.